bigskysoftware/hypermedia-systems-book/ch09-client-side-scripting.typ

   #quote(
     attribution: [Leah Clark, \@leah\@tilde.zone],
   )[
-    - SOFTWARE WAS NOT SUPPOSED TO USE NATIVE TOOLKITS
+    - #smallcaps[Software was not supposed to use native toolkits]

-    - YEARS OF WINDOWS UI LIBRARIES yet NO REAL-WORLD USE FOUND for going lower level than THE WEB
+    - #smallcaps[Years of windows ui libraries] yet #smallcaps[no real-world use found] for going lower level than #smallcaps[the Web]

     - Wanted a window anyway for a laugh?
-We had a tool for that: It was called "ELECTRON"
+We had a tool for that: It was called "#smallcaps[Electron]"

-    - "yes I would love to write 4 DIFFERENT copies of the same UI" - Statements dreamed up by the Utterly Deranged
+    - "yes I would love to write 4 #smallcaps[different] copies of the same UI" - Statements dreamed up by the Utterly Deranged
   ]
 ]